joncampbell123/dosbox-x/vs/sdl2/docs/README-android.md

 https://developer.nvidia.com/tegra-graphics-debugger

-Why is API level 16 the minimum required?
+Why is API level 19 the minimum required?
 ================================================================================

-The latest NDK toolchain doesn't support targeting earlier than API level 16.
+The latest NDK toolchain doesn't support targeting earlier than API level 19.
-As of this writing, according to https://developer.android.com/about/dashboards/index.html about 99% of the Android devices accessing Google Play support API level 16 or higher (January 2018).
+As of this writing, according to https://www.composables.com/tools/distribution-chart about 99.7% of the Android devices accessing Google Play support API level 19 or higher (August 2023).

 A note regarding the use of the "dirty rectangles" rendering technique